jpswade/jpswade.github.io/_posts/2011-06-01-has-friendster-been-hacked.md

 Well, probably not a lot since most people are waving [bye-bye to friendster](http://lifestyle.inquirer.net/1972/bye-bye-friendster) anyway as friendster starts to delete all user data from their servers.

-_My tip: Don&#8217;t delay, [delete it today!](http://web.archive.org/web/20080516050841/http://www.friendster.com/cancelaccount.php)_
+_My tip: Don't delay, [delete it today!](http://web.archive.org/web/20080516050841/http://www.friendster.com/cancelaccount.php)_

 **Update 02/06/11**

 Yesterday I emailed friendster to notify them of a serious security concern, today I received this reply:

 > Thank you for reporting this to us.
 We take reports like this seriously and we shall make the proper investigation on your concern.
-Unfortunately, we don&#8217;t have a specific time frame on when the investigation will be completed.
+Unfortunately, we don't have a specific time frame on when the investigation will be completed.
 We apologize for the inconvenience.
 >
 > Regards,
 >